leomarlo/SIRXw/Readme.md

 ## Codebase for the adaptive SIRX model

-Please find in this repository the code for the adaptive SIRX model.
+Please find in this repository the code for the adaptive SIRX model in the Model folder:

 - *PA.m* contains the pair approximation.
 - *SIRW.m* contains the definition of the model.